bpoteryko/Projects/README.md

 I performed extensive research on the design of the UAV's propulsion system, and concluded that a ducted fan setup would be most efficient.
 Limitations in the resources available to us meant modifications to the design were required, but the general idea of a ducted system was retained for both safety and a slight boost to performance.

-Below is an image of the chassis of the UAV, prior to the command and control (what's it called) hardware being attached.
+Below is an image of the chassis of the UAV, prior to installing the primary command and control hardware.
 One can see the doubled-up triple propellor setup, as well as all six motor controllers.

 ![sar1](sar1.png)